Ramla-I/Theseus/book/src/misc/papers_presentations.md

 # Papers and Presentations about Theseus
-Over the years, Kevin Boos, Ramla Ijaz, and other Theseus collaborators have given many presentations about Theseus OS and related topics.
+Over the years, Kevin Boos and other Theseus collaborators have given many presentations about Theseus OS and related topics.
 This page offers a selected collection of the slide decks from those talks (including some video recordings), as well as a list of selected peer-reviewed academic publications and theses.